openstack/debtcollector/doc/source/examples.rst

 ----------------------------------------

-It is typically useful to tell the user when a deprecation has started and when the deprecated item will be offically removed (deleted or other).
+It is typically useful to tell the user when a deprecation has started and when the deprecated item will be officially removed (deleted or other).
 To enable this all the currently provided functions this library provides take a ``message``, ``version`` and ``removal_version`` keyword arguments.
 These are used in forming the message that is shown to the user when they